Communities

 General comments

-robev‭ wrote almost 4 years ago
+robev‭ wrote about 4 years ago

 Probably not as the king can kill anyone extrajudiciously